 About

+Before that, I was a FODSI-Simons postdoctoral research fellow at UC Berkeley, hosted by Michael Jordan.
 I completed my PhD at the Khoury College of Computer Sciences at Northeastern University, where I was fortunate to be advised by Huy Lê Nguyễn and Jonathan Ullman.
-During my PhD, I interned at Apple, under the mentorship of Audra McMillan, and at IBM Research, under the mentorship of Thomas Steinke.
 My PhD research (thesis) has been generously supported by a Meta Fellowship (cohort of 2020), the Khoury PhD Research Award (2022), and a Northeastern University Dissertation Fellowship (2023).
+Before joining Northeastern, I received the Electrical and Computer Engineering diploma from the National Technical University of Athens and the MSc on Logic, Algorithms, and Theory of Computation from the University of Athens.
+During my studies in Greece, I was advised by Dimitris Fotakis.

 News